TandurasPub/CasterDamageCalc/README.md

 SpellDamageCalc will eventually have a GUI interface for generating spells / gear sets to compare the damage/cast and DPS for different spells and classes.

-Tester is  testing code w/ text output for calculations while the GUI isn't created
+Tester is currently all of the functioning Damage Calc code in text output.
+Edit the JSONs to get the gearsets you want/end up running most frequently to get the damage calcs to line up with what you want.

 TODO:
-    The GUI (gross)
+    Limb Calculations (in extended damage detail sections) The GUI (gross)
-    Initial hyper-optimistic goal a Django web-app, but we'll see how long the motivation lasts.
-Might end up just being another TKinter shit box like the previous to get it working
-    Finish Generating Class Spell List JSONs
-    Add Spell Generator to create new spells and damage profiles Generate Gear Loadout Profiles
-    Add Gear Profile Generator to create new gearsets for comparisons Add Data visualization portions for spells + additional damage breakdowns
+    It will probably just being another TKinter shit box like the previous to get it working Add Spell Generator to create new spells and damage profiles Add Gear Profile Generator to create new gearsets for comparisons Add Data visualization portions for spells + additional damage breakdowns

-BUGS:
-    Spell imports are fucked and is creating a single spell list.
-I don't know what fuckery I did to make this happen but I'm dumb and can't find it atm.